How to Find a Certified Translator of Official Documents

 While moving to a different country can be exhilarating, you’ll often be faced with a discouraging mountain of paperwork.
-Not only do the institutions ask you to find your birth certificate, marriage certificate, or university transcripts, but also to get a certified translation of these documents.
-Here’s a simple guide to find out how to get the right translator for your certification.
+Not only do the institutions ask you to find your birth certificate, marriage certificate, or university transcripts, but also to get a certified translation stamp on these documents.
+So what does certified translation mean, and how do you do it correctly?

-The kind of certification you need will depend on the country receiving the paperwork.
+The kind of certified translation you need will depend on the country receiving the paperwork.
 A certified translation stamp in one country can carry a heavier weight than in another.
 If you’re from the United States and you’re moving to Spain, you’ll need your translation to be certified by a Spanish sworn translator (that means one that is sworn under the Spanish court).

 Certified translation for the United States